Cumulus Linux exposes network interfaces for several types of physical and logical devices:

 You can verify SFP settings using

-ethtool -m .
-The following example shows the output for 1G and 10G modules:
+ethtool -m.
+The following example shows the vendor, type and power output for the swp4 interface.

 Caveats and Errata

 10G and 1G SFPs Inserted in a 25G Port

 For 10G and 1G SFPs inserted in a 25G port on a Broadcom platform, you must configure the four ports in the same core to be 10G.
 Each set of four 25G ports are controlled by a single core; therefore, each core must run at the same clock speed.
 The four ports must be in sequential order; for example, swp1, swp2, swp3, and swp4.

 /etc/cumulus/ports.conffile and configure the four ports to be 10G.
 1G SFPs are clocked at 10G speeds; therefore, for 1G SFPs, the

 /etc/cumulus/ports.conffile entry must also specify 10G.
 Currently, you cannot use NCLU commands for this step.

 If you want to set the speed of any SFPs to 1G, set the port speed to 1000 Mbps using NCLU commands; this is not necessary for 10G SFPs.
 You don't need to set the port speed to 1G for all four ports.
 For example, if you intend only for swp5 and swp6 to use 1G SFPs, do the following: